Skip to main content

 Support for Ukrainian school children

-Support to the energy sector
+Support for the energy sector

-The EU has provided 2 500 additional generators, on top of the 3 000 already delivered since the beginning of the war.
-At the request of the European Commission, around €220 million have been made available to cover the immediate needs in the energy sector under the Ukraine Energy Support Fund established by the Energy Community.
-The EU is also delivering 35 million LED light bulbs for Ukraine.
+At the request of the European Commission, more than €332 million has been made available to cover the immediate needs of the Ukrainian energy sector under the Ukraine Energy Support Fund established by the Energy Community.

-Support for military equipment and training
+Support for improved connectivity and technology

-• Since the beginning of the war, the EU has stepped up its immediate support to strengthen Ukraine’s cyber resilience with €10 million for equipment, software and other related support.
-A further €19 million from the €330 million package has been provided to support resilient digital transformation.
+Since the beginning of the war, the EU has stepped up its support to strengthen Ukraine’s cyber resilience with €10 million for equipment, software and other related support.
+A further €19 million has been provided to support digital transformation.

 Support for future reconstruction

-This page was last updated on 22 August 2023.
+This page was last updated on 20 March 2024.

 Documents